grpc/proposal/L58-python-async-api.md

           callback: A callable previously registered with this Channel from having been passed to its "subscribe" method.
         """

+    def check_connectivity_state(self, try_to_connect: bool=False) -> grpc.ChannelConnectivity:
+        """Check the connectivity state of a channel.

+        This is an EXPERIMENTAL API.

+        Args:
+          try_to_connect: a bool indicate whether the Channel should try to connect to peer or not.

+        Returns:
+          A ChannelConnectivity object.
+        """

+    async def watch_connectivity_state(self,
+                                       last_observed_state: grpc.ChannelConnectivity,
+                                       timeout_seconds: float) -> Optional[grpc.ChannelConnectivity]:
+        """Watch for a change in connectivity state.

+        This is an EXPERIMENTAL API.

+        Once the channel connectivity state is different from last_observed_state, the function will return the new connectivity state.
+If deadline expires BEFORE the state is changed, None will be returned.

+        Args:
+          try_to_connect: a bool indicate whether the Channel should try to connect to peer or not.

+        Returns:
+          A ChannelConnectivity object or None.
+        """

     def unary_unary(self,
                     method: Text,